CBI begins probe into Jhalda Cong councillor's murder | Law-Order

 CBI begins probe into Jhalda Cong councillor's murder

-CBI Tuesday said it has started investigation into the murder of Congress councillor of Jhalda municipality, Tapan Kandu and will interrogate Purulia district superintendent of police in connection the case.
+CBI Tuesday said it has started investigation into the murder of Congress councillor of Jhalda municipality, Tapan Kandu, and will interrogate Purulia district superintendent of police in connection with the case.

 - Country: